OLIMEX/OLINUXINO/SOFTWARE/A20/A20 with MOD-RTC/README_RTC_A20.txt

 In addition to the boards you also need SD card with Debian image (tested with "A20_debian_kernel_3_4_LAN_USBx2_Cards_LCD_HDMI_SATA_TS_X_GPIO_OTG_MIC_Video_accel_release7.img"), LAN and USB serial cable (like USB-SERIAL-CABLE-F).

-1) Connect all the hardware and supply the board.
+1) Connect all the hardware and supply the board - USB serial cable to UART0 - TX0, RX0 and GND; and the MOD-RTC to UEXT1.

 2) Open a console terminal program (like PuTTY, HyperTerminal etc.) with baudrate 115200